philipcmonk/numerox/readme.rst

-If you are interested in having me start working on it (even just having a data class would be useful, so that reduces the risk of a full build out), let me know and we can discuss compensation.
+If you are interested in having me start working on it (even just having a data class would be useful, so that reduces the risk of a full build out), let me know and we can discuss funding.

 Indexing
 ========